Chao-Xi/jxazurebook/docs/ab100/2ab100_exam.md

 **[Not B]**

-Classic Orchestration is entirely dependent on trigger phrases.
+<mark>Classic Orchestration is entirely dependent on trigger phrases.</mark>

 It creates a "command-and-control" feel rather than the fluid, conversational interaction you are looking for.